petermcloughlin/DjangoDogGroomers/README.md

 For the most part, the site's css is governed by Bootstrap 5 , however I did create my own custom style.css file for layout and component positioning and site colour.

 ### HTML
-The site's html parent layout was taken care of with the base.html in the templates folder.
+The site's html parent layout was taken care of with the use of the base.html in the templates folder.
 All other pages within the site inherited from this.

 ## Deployment
 I used [GitHub](https://github.com/) as my source control for connection to my project's workspace on GitPod.
 The application was successfully deployed to [Heroku](https://dashboard.heroku.com/), by following the Code Institute's instructions for app deployment to Heroku.
-A range of commit's to my GitHub account and deployments to Heroku were completed throughout various stages of the project implementation and coding stages.
+A range of commits to my GitHub account and deployments to Heroku were completed throughout various stages of the project implementation and coding stages.

 ## Testing
 I completed a series of manual tests on the application from accessing the site manually on desktop, tablet and mobile.